Breaking Free from People Pleasing: A Godly Woman's Guide

 Conclusion

-Remember, you are deeply loved by a God who knows you completely.
-He sees your struggles, your desires to please, your fear of rejection—and He loves you through it all.
+Remember, you are deeply loved by a God who knows you thoroughly.
+He sees your struggles, desires to please, and fears of rejection—and loves you through it all.
 As you learn to live from this place of being unconditionally loved, you'll find a new freedom to be authentically you, to serve joyfully, and to love others without losing yourself.

 So take a deep breath, release the burden of trying to please everyone, and rest in the arms of your Heavenly Father.
-You are His beloved daughter, and in His eyes, you are already more than enough.
+You are His beloved daughter; in His eyes, you are already more than enough.

 Comments